jaredpar/jaredpar.github.io/_posts/2009-01-08-script-blocks-and-closures-or-lack-there-of.md

 layout: post
 ---
-Script blocks are a concise way of representing an expression or statement group in Powershell.??
-It???s the C#/F#/VB lambda equivalent for PowerShell.
+Script blocks are a concise way of representing an expression or statement group in Powershell.
+It's the C#/F#/VB lambda equivalent for PowerShell.

-One difference between C#/F#/VB lambda expressions and a scriptblock is the lack of lexical closures (otherwise known as variable capturing).??
+One difference between C#/F#/VB lambda expressions and a scriptblock is the lack of lexical closures (otherwise known as variable capturing).
 This feature allows for a variable defined in an outer scope to be captured by the lambda in such a way that the value is maintained with the lambda expression.
 The details on how the variable is captured can vary from language to language